 On March 22-24, the 2018 DTT Symposion (short DTT), the bi-annual meeting of the German Terminology Association (Deutscher Terminologietag), took place again in Mannheim.
 We were exhibiting and I enjoyed talking to many Coreon customers there.
 It was a truly exciting event this year and according to the organizers the busiest ever.
 200+ participants meant a full house!

-After a half day of pre-event workshops, the event kicked off Friday morning with a presentation from Martin Volk (University Zürich) on parallel corpora, terminology extraction, and MT.
+After half a day of pre-event workshops, the event kicked off Friday morning with a presentation from Martin Volk (University of Zürich) on parallel corpora, terminology extraction, and MT.
 Martin challenged the hype around Neural Machine Translation and pinpointed some weaknesses: “NMT operates with a fixed vocabulary.
 But real world translation has to deal with new words constantly … how can we ensure terminology-consistent translation?”.
 His research confirms what we’ve outlined in an earlier blog post: Why Machine Learning still Needs Humans for Language.

 “Concept Maps Everywhere”

 Back to the event…as one participant tweeted, concept maps were the dominating topic throughout the few days.
 Firstly a workshop by Annette Weilandt (eccenca) on taxonomy, thesauri, and ontologies, followed by a presentation by Petra Drewer (University Karlsruhe).
 Petra unveiled a plethora of benefits:

 - systematic presentation

 - clear distinction between concepts

 - identification of gaps